alahiff/lammps/README.md

 ```

 ## Running using PROMINENCE
 These examples make use of the PROMINENCE Command Line Interface.
+See https://prominence-eosc.github.io/docs/ for more information.

 ### Single node: MPI + OpenMP
 Here we run one of the benchmark problems using 8 cores, with 4 MPI processes each running 2 OpenMP threads: